 YouTube Go, the miniature version of Google’s massive social video platform, launched in 2016 and is available in more than 130 countries, though not in any Western markets.
 The simplified platform offers minimal but effective features.
 When selecting a video, YouTube Go asks if you would like to download a low-quality version instead, allowing for a bit more control over data usage.
 Plus, you can send videos to your friends via Bluetooth.
 If you’re in one of the markets where it does exist and you own an Android phone, you can grab it below.
 Otherwise, you’re out of luck for now.

 Google Go is a lighter and faster version of the Chrome browser that promises data savings of up to 40%.
-Weighing in at only 7MB, it also barely takes up any space on your device, but still comes with all the features you love.
-There is (obviously) access to Google Search, but it also comes with voice controls, Google Lens, and the latest trending topics.
-If you’re using an entry-level or older phone, then this is a must-install.
-Unfortunately though, there is no iOS version.
+Weighing in at only 7MB, it also barely takes up any space on your device, but still comes with most of its major features.
+You get access to Google Search, but it also comes with voice controls, Google Lens, and the latest trending topics.
+If you’re using an entry-level or older phone, then this is a must-have.
+Unfortunately, though, there is no iOS version.

 Can’t get your hands on Google Go?
 Try the Opera browser’s lite offshoot, Opera Mini.
-This lightweight browser’s main focus is conserving data for the budget-conscious, plus it offers a built-in adblocker.
+This lightweight browser’s main focus is conserving data for the budget-conscious, plus it offers a built-in ad blocker.
 Other features include a download button for videos — not YouTube videos, unfortunately, but a variety of others — and data tracking in the settings menu.
-While it used to be available on iOS, it no longer is, having been replaced by Opera Touch.
-Unfortunately, that browser doesn’t include the data-saving options of Opera Mini, and there aren’t many data-saving apps to replace it.
+Sadly, it is not available on iOS.

-Gmail Go launched in February 2018 in emerging markets including India and Indonesia.
-It takes up only 25MB of storage space, much less than the standard Gmail’s app 47MB.
-As for features, it offers most of the standard capabilities you’d expect from Gmail, including multiple account support, attachments, and push notifications, while reducing mobile data use.
-While it syncs fewer days of emails, and things like scrolling are a little choppier in Gmail Go than the full version, it’s a worthwhile trade-off for many people.
-It’s only available on Android for now.
+Gmail Go offers most of the standard capabilities you’d expect from Gmail, including multiple account support, attachments, and push notifications, while reducing mobile data use.
+While it syncs fewer days of emails, and scrolling is a little choppier in Gmail Go than the full version, it’s a worthwhile tradeoff for many people.
+It’s only available on Android.

-You used to have to rely on a Google Photos PWA for a Google-powered lite gallery, but that’s not the case anymore.
-Gallery Go is a lighter version of the main Google Photos app, and it also manages to be just as useful.
+Gallery Go is a lighter version of the main Google Photos app, specifically designed for Android Go devices, and it also manages to be just as useful.
 It uses less data than Google Photos, with full offline access, but it’s the organization that’s truly impressive.
 Gallery Go organizes your photo collection every night (saving daytime resources), collating your snaps into a number of categories — so you can quickly and easily find the picture you want.
 It even has a dark theme and a built-in editor.